xpjllk38324/Container-Security-Scanning-Service/Practices/Task8/AdamTerlo/KWIC/readme.md

 Furthermore, this process-based model follows the Unix philosophy, which emphasizes chaining simple, single-purpose programs.
 Each filter reads from standard input and writes to standard output, just like a Unix pipeline, which makes testing, debugging, and replacing components simple and seamless.

-Additionally, separate processes can run in parallel across CPU cores, which is beneficial for a data-processing pipeline like KWIC.
-Python's threading is often limited by the Global Interpreter Lock (GIL), so true parallelism can be difficult to achieve with threads.
+Additionally, separate processes can run in parallel across CPU cores, which is beneficial for a data-processing pipeline like KWIC. python3's threading is often limited by the Global Interpreter Lock (GIL), so true parallelism can be difficult to achieve with threads.
 This process-based design, however, allows for efficient handling of inputs and can scale well.

 In conclusion, this approach closely matches the Pipes and Filters architecture.
 The process-based design maintains modularity, isolation, and flexibility, which aligns well with Unix-inspired principles, keeping each filter independent, reusable, and easy to modify.